JEE Main Exam Date:21 Jan' 26 - 30 Jan' 26

-JEE Main 2026 FAQs - Candidates preparing for the national-level BTech entrance test can check the JEE Main FAQs 2026 here.
-NTA will upload the JEE Main FAQs 2026 on the official website, jeemain.nta.nic.in.
-The JEE Main 2026 FAQs include queries about the application, admit card, login, password, and other related issues.
-The JEE Main FAQs are based on the students' queries about the JEE Mains exam.
+JEE Main 2026 FAQs - The National Testing Agency will release the JEE Main FAQs 2026 on the official website, jeemain.nta.nic.in.
+Candidates can check the JEE Main 2026 FAQs on this page.
+The JEE Main 2026 FAQs will address queries related to the application, admit card, login, password, and other related issues.
+The JEE Main FAQs will be based on the common question from about the exam.
+The authority will conduct the JEE Main 2026 exam from January 21 to 30, 2026.
 Careers360 has compiled the most important JEE Mains FAQs (Frequently Asked Questions) to address the commonly asked questions regarding the IIT JEE Main exam.
 Read the article to learn more about the JEE Main 2026 FAQs.

 Q: Can we apply for both sessions of JEE Mains?